azazellochg/em_health/docs/advanced_setup.rst

 .. image:: /_static/task-01.png

-4. On the *Triggers* tab add a new trigger to repeat the task every hour indefinitely
+4. On the *Triggers* tab add a new trigger to repeat the task every 30 min indefinitely

 .. image:: /_static/task-02.png